rfo909/CFT/doc/Doc.md

 Functions may query the user with Input("prompt").get and readLine("prompt").
-If we want to automate such functions, we use global statement stdin() to buffer up any number of input lines.
+If we want to automate such functions, we use function Sys.stdin() to buffer up any number of input lines.

 ```
-stdin("read-this") Input("Enter data").get
+Sys.stdin("read-this") Input("Enter data").get
 <String>
 read-this
 ```

 Note that both Input.get() and readLine() detect if there is buffered input, and if so, does not display the prompt or other info (Input.get()).
-Particularly for Input.get(), buffering the empty string "" with stdin() means repeating the last value.
+Particularly for Input.get(), buffering the empty string "" with Sys.stdin() means repeating the last value.

 ## Self-modifying script

-Using the stdin() statement without being followed by Input.get() or readLine(), is just another way of entering commands.
+Using the Sys.stdin() statement without being followed by Input.get() or readLine(), is just another way of entering commands.

 ```